MottiniMauro/kubernetes-autoscaling-demo/readme.md

 # Kuberentes horizontal autoscaling demo

-This demo us using Kubernetes version 1.16 which required some changes.
-If you are using an order kubetentes version you need to change:
+This demo is using Kubernetes version 1.16 which required some changes.
+If you are using an older kubetentes version you need to change:
 - `apps/v1` to `extensions/v1beta1` in kafka-consumer-application.yaml
--  You might also need to use an older kafka version so:
+-  You might also need to use an older kafka version too:
   - Change the strimzi version installed from `0.17.0` to `0.13.0`
   - Change the kafka version in the kafka.yaml from `2.4.0` to `2.3.0`